spdx/spdx-spec/README.md

     `spdx/spdx-3-model` repo (see the [build instructions](./build.md)).
 - `examples/` - Examples of various SPDX serializations for the current version of the spec.
 - `rdf/` - Model RDF files.
-These ontology files are to be generated from model Markdown files in the `spdx/spdx-3-model` repo and manually copied here.
+These ontology files are generated from model Markdown files in the `spdx/spdx-3-model` repo and manually copied here.
 - `mkdocs.yml` - MkDocs recipe for the spec documentation generation.
 The inclusion of model files and the order of chapters are defined here.